-The following immigrants are not eligible for federal SNAP:
+The following immigrants are not eligible for SNAP:

-- An LPR (green card holder) who is subject to the 5-year waiting period and is not exempt based on their work history (see Question 49) or receipt of a disability-based benefit (see Question 50). - An immigrant who is out-of-status, undocumented or in deportation proceedings, - An immigrant with a "non-immigrant visa" such as a college student, visitor/tourist, diplomat or business visa.
+- An LPR (green card holder) who is subject to the 5-year waiting period and is not exempt based on their work history (see Question 49) or receipt of a disability-based benefit (see Question 50). - An immigrant who is out-of-status, undocumented or in deportation proceedings (unless a Cuban or Haitian entrant, see above), - An immigrant with a "non-immigrant visa" such as a college student, visitor/tourist, diplomat or business visa.